Leaving the Land Down Under for the Land of the Long White Cloud? Find affordable travel insurance for your trip to New Zealand.

 - Travelling in New Zealand is much like Australia.
 Crime rates are about the same and normal precautions should be taken with hire cars and personal belongings

 - Unlike Australia, New Zealand is subject to earthquakes and volcanic activity, as evidenced by the recent earthquake in Christchurch.
 Having travel insurance would ensure that if a natural disaster occurred, you would be covered for evacuation, trip cancellation and other such circumstances

-- If you plan to pursue risky activities in New Zealand, such as skiing, bungee jumping or hang gliding, you should also ensure your travel insurance covers you and obtain additional cover if it doesn’t
+- If you plan to pursue risky activities in New Zealand, such as skiing, bungee jumping or hang gliding, you should check that these activities are covered by your policy

 Ready to receive a quote for cover?